 According to data provided by the United States Citizenship and Immigration Services (USCIS), there are nearly 45 million foreign-born individuals currently residing in the United States.
 There is no question: America remains one of the most popular destinations in the world for immigrants seeking a new home.
 Indeed, there are more immigrant-friendly states than others in the US, and within those states, there are certain places that are particularly popular and welcoming and serve as the best cities for immigrants to move to when looking for a new home.
 Here at Goldstein Immigration Lawyers, our dedicated immigration law team highlights five of the most immigrant-friendly cities in the United States.

 Los Angeles, CA

 So, which city is the most immigrant-friendly in America?
-For a number of different reason, Los Angeles is the best city for immigrants.
+For a number of different reasons, Los Angeles is the best city for immigrants in the USA.
 L.A. has a long history of supporting immigrants and immigration.
 Only 100 years ago, this city had fewer than 120,000 people; now it has more than 3.5 million.
 Massive migration from all around the U.S. and the world has occurred towards Los Angeles in recent decades.
 The California Immigration Policy Center (CIPC) reports that immigrants currently make up more than 35 percent of the population in the L.A. metropolitan area.
 More immigrants live in Los Angeles than in any other American city.
 Further, the immigrant population in Los Angeles is unusually diverse.
-People come to the city from every country in the world, with Mexico, South Korea, El Salvador, Guatemala, and the Philippines being especially well-represented.
-The city is also well known for providing strong support services to immigrants.
+People come to the city from every country in the world; Mexico, South Korea, El Salvador, Guatemala, and the Philippines are especially well-represented.
+This immigrant-friendly city is also well known for providing strong support services to newly settled residents.
 Not only is Los Angeles a sanctuary city, but it offers free citizenship workshops to local residents.
 As one of the top immigration lawyers in Los Angeles, we’re proud to have our offices situated in such a welcoming city.
 Don’t hesitate to contact us if you live in the Los Angeles area and are in need of immigration legal services.

 New York City, NY

 Along with Los Angeles, New York City is the other American city known for being one of the most immigrant-friendly cities in the US, and is world-renowned for its diverse immigrant population.
 From the Irish, Italians and Eastern Europeans that came through Ellis Island in the late 19th and early 20th century, to the global immigrants of today, New York City remains one of the county’s most immigrant-friendly cities.
 The New York Department of City Planning reports that immigrants live in all boroughs of the city, with the most highly-concentrated areas being certain neighborhoods in Brooklyn, the Bronx, and Queens.

 San Francisco, CA

-California remains by far the most popular state with immigrants.
-Not only does California, as the largest state, have far more immigrants than does any other state, but it also has the highest percentage of foreign-born residents.
+California remains by far the most immigrant-friendly states in the US.
+Not only does California, as the largest state, have far more immigrants than any other state, but it also has the highest percentage of foreign-born residents.
 That being said, the immigrant population in Texas is growing nearly as fast.
 At the state level, Texas is not as friendly to immigrants as are some other big states, like California and New York.
 However, things are far different at the local level.
 In fact, Austin, TX has become one of the most immigrant-friendly cities in the United States.
 A fast-growing young city and a great place to start a new business, Austin has made considerable efforts to protect the legal rights of both documented and undocumented immigrants living within its community.

 We are often asked, is it only big cities in America that are immigrant-friendly?
 The answer is no, not all of the most immigrant-friendly cities are necessarily big cities.
 Indeed, Princeton, New Jersey, with a population of less than 30,000, is home to many successful immigrant communities.
 Princeton is most well known for the world-famous Ivy League university that shares the town’s name.
 Princeton University attracts professors and students from every corner of the globe.
 The town has put considerable effort into promoting immigrant integration and providing strong support services, making it one of the best places for immigrants to live in the US.
 Immigrants in Princeton, including those who are undocumented, can obtain local ID cards.
 This lets all people easily access important social services like libraries and hospitals.